 In all cases a right/left stagger is preferred.
-If crossroads are unavoidable, a roundabout is required for all but low volume local roads.
+If crossroads are unavoidable, a roundabout or traffic lights is required for all but low volume local roads.

 Road/rail intersections

-GRoad/rail level crossings must be designed in accordance with the NZTA ‘Traffic Control Devices Manual’, part 9: level crossings.

-and must meet KiwiRail's design requirements
+At grade road/rail level crossings are not permitted.

+New or altered intersections, access points, pedestrian and cycle paths in the vicinity of a rail crossing are subject to a Level Crossing Safety Impact Assessment in accordance with KiwiRail's requirements and require the formal approval of KiwiRail.
+Any changes to an existing rail crossing requires the acceptance by KiwiRail.

 Roundabouts

-Unl;ess ia Roundabouts may be required at intersections where ‘stop’ or ‘give way’ controls do not provide adequate capacity, level of service or traffic calming.
+In non-urban locations, roundabouts may be required at intersections where ‘stop’ or ‘give way’ controls do not provide adequate capacity, level of service or traffic calming.
 Roundabouts are not permitted where their prime purpose is to provide a landscaping opportunity.
-Roundabouts must be designed in accordance with Austroads’ ‘Guide to Road Design’, part 4b: roundabouts.
-The size of the roundabout has a significant role in the performance capacity, traffic safety and turning movements of vehicles.
-The minimum design criteria outlined in the table below must be applied.
-Also refer to Transportation drawing: Roundabout details.
+Roundabouts must be designed in accordance with Austroads’ ‘Guide to Road Design’, part 4b: roundabouts and NZTA Safe interventions Toolkit.

+Traffic signals are the preferred method for urban areas.
+Signals provide facilities to safely manage pedestrian and cyclists at grade, where-as roundabouts require careful planning for these road users and are likely to require separate pedestrian/cycling facilities such as grade separation.

-Table 24: Minimum roundabout design criteria
+Table29: Minimum roundabout design criteria